Updated: Apr 25

-God had an story outline from the beginning.
 He allows his characters to make their own choices, but He's got a narrative to follow.
 If He was sitting as His writing desk, I'd guess His outline to have the headings of Creation, Fall, Separation, Redemption, and Restoration -with all sorts of details worked in between, and all sorts of ways He's going to lead the story to where He wants it to go.
 I believe God has ALL the power, so technically God could forgive us without needing Jesus' sacrifice, but that wasn't the story God designed.
-He had a specific plan where He desired to create, grow, shape and perfect us.
+He had a specific plan where He desired to create, grow, shape, and perfect us.

 “Don't do that!
 If you do that you're gonna suffer!”

 Well, God broke the fourth wall, and walked straight into the story Himself, getting it back on track to the way He wanted it to be.
 He steered mankind towards the final conclusion He's planned that'll blow everyone's socks off.